Multi-purpose agricultural facility

 Strathcona County’s multi-purpose agricultural facility will be a destination where residents from across the County can enjoy agricultural, community and social events.

-Site servicing and site construction is anticipated to begin this summer, once design phases are completed.
-Construction for both site and facility is expected to take two and a half years.
+Finalized facility design is anticipated to be completed by spring 2020.
+Site servicing and site construction is anticipated to begin once design phases are completed and is expected to take two and a half years.

 Year-round community agricultural activities